alphagov/govuk-jenkinslib/README.md

-publishingE2ETests | Whether or not to run the Publishing end-to-end tests. | `false` sassLint | Whether or not to run the SASS linter | `true` skipDeployToIntegration | Whether or not to skip the "Deploy to integration" stage | `false`
+publishingE2ETests | Whether or not to run the Publishing end-to-end tests. | `false` sassLint | Whether or not to run the SASS linter | `true` skipDeployToIntegration | Whether or not to skip the "Deploy to integration" stage | `false` yarnInstall | Whether or not to install Yarn dependencies if a yarn.lock file is found | `true`